Power diagrams and Morse Theory: Power diagrams and tropical hypersurfaces.

-The following proposition shows that we can define the power diagram solely using affine functions. \begin{proposition} For a subset $\alpha\subset\colP1N$ the set $\Pow(\alpha)$ is the closure of
+The relations in equation (\ref{eq:2}) show that we can define the power diagram solely using affine functions. \begin{proposition} For a subset $\alpha\subset\colP1N$ the set $\Pow(\alpha)$ is the closure of

-\end{proposition} \begin{remark} In \cite{AG0306366}, $f$ is defined as the minimum of the functions $f_i$.
-Taking the minimum or taking the maximum is just a convention though. \end{remark} The affine definition of power diagrams is more elegant.
-We lose the immediate appeal of the construction in figure \ref{fig:12}, but two statements are now immediately clear. \begin{proposition} The intersection of a hyperplane with a power diagram is again a power diagram.
+\end{proposition} Using the affine definition it is immediate that the following two statements that are false for Voronoi diagrams are true for power diagrams.
+These two statements can also be found in \cite{MR873251}. \begin{proposition} The intersection of a hyperplane with a power diagram is again a power diagram.
 The image of a power diagram under an affine map $\RR^n\rightarrow\RR^n$ is again a power diagram. \end{proposition} So a power diagram can be sliced, after which we obtain a new power diagram.
 In fact, every power diagram in $\RR^n$ is a slice of a Voronoi diagram in $\RR^{n+1}$. \begin{proposition} Let $\mathcal{T}$ be a power diagram in $\RR^n$.
 There is a Voronoi diagram $\Upsilon$ in $\RR^{n+1}$ and a hyperplane $H$ such that $H\cap\Upsilon=\mathcal{T}$. \end{proposition} \begin{proof} We will explicitly construct such an $\Upsilon$.
 Let $\colP1N$ be the set of points in $\RR^n$ that determine $\mathcal{T}$.
-Write
+Write in $\RR^{n+1}$:

 We have

 So when $x^\prime=0$ we get

 Now let the power diagram be given by functions $g_i$ as in equation \eqref{eq:20}.
 It is no restriction to assume that $w_i<0$, because only the differences $w_i-w_j$ matter for the power diagram.
 Thus we can choose $P_i^\prime=\sqrt{-w_i}=r_i$. \end{proof}